170a-2025-f/170a-2025-f.github.io/syllabus.md

 Keeping this in mind, the following detailed schedule labels the eight projects with due dates and places them within the sequence of Khan Academy talk-throughs with the assumption that the material covered in those talk-throughs (and a few other referenced sites of tutorials) will be familiar to you before you start the course projects.
 Each Khan Academy talk-through takes about ﬁve minutes to complete.

-**Reminder: These tutorials have been selected to provide skills and knowledge needed to complete the assignments, but are not strictly required.
-If you prefer Dan Schiffman’s [The Coding Train](https://thecodingtrain.com) videos (also free), [netnet](https://netnet.studio/), or another online resource or book you prefer to study from, you can do that.**
+**Reminder: These tutorials have been selected as a _reference_ to provide skills and knowledge needed to complete the assignments, but are not strictly required.
+If you prefer Dan Schiffman’s [The Coding Train](https://thecodingtrain.com) videos (also free), [netnet](https://netnet.studio/), or another online resource or book you prefer to study from, you can do that.
+If you pay close attention, the code talkthroughs might be enough for you.**

 ## Project by Project